icon-account icon-glass

 Rest and avoid high-impact activities

-While true it might seem obvious to rest and avoid high-intensity workouts after an injury caused by muscle overuse it’s also the last thing any runner wants to hear.
 Given that shin splints are a repetitive strain injury that results from excessive training, the ‘no pain, no gain’ mentality only works here if you’re looking to inflame the injury and delay recovery further.
 The leg needs time to heal and recover from the inflammation, making rest the best strategy to get rid of shin splints.

 On the flip side, it’s also not a good idea to stop exercising completely.
 There’s always a balance to be found between rest and recovery exercise, essentially if your exercises are worsening your shin splints pain then they are best avoided until further into recovery.

 Light and low-impact cross-training exercises like swimming, elliptical training and even just walking can do wonders for your body’s tissues.
-If not overworked, these exercises can help with the rehabilitation from injury by building muscle strength.
+If not overworked, these hin splint exercises can help with the rehabilitation from injury by building muscle strength.
 Beyond this, exercise has been proven to have a fundamentally positive impact on mental health and self-esteem.

 Ice recovery

 Wrapping an ice pack – something like a bag of frozen peas will be equally as efficient – in a towel and placing it on the leg is also a great way to treat shin splints.
-It might be a little tough to bear at first, but the freezing temperature can bring down inflammation and reduce pain by slowing down the nerves from sending pain messages to the brain.
+It might be a little tough to bear at first, but cold therapy can bring down inflammation and reduce pain by slowing down the nerves from sending pain messages to the brain.
 Icing the injury also increases blood flow, reducing muscle swelling and therefore helping to get rid of shin splints faster.

 To give yourself the best chance of a quick recovery - especially right after the injury starts to show – it’s best to apply the ice pack for around 20 minutes every 2-3 hours.
 If you can, try to continue doing this until the pain and discomfort are completely gone.